Lombok’s Secret Gili Islands: Complete Guide

 The Secret Gilis are a collection of four islands off the southwest coast of Lombok near Sekotong.
 We believe a trip out here is one of the best things to do in Lombok.
 Here’s an overview:

-Gili Kedis: A tiny sandbar island perfect for a private escape.
+Gili Kedis: A tiny sandbar island perfect for a private escape (also known as Gili Bedis).
 This is also where we host our camping trips—think BBQs, sunsets, and stargazing.

 Gili Sudak: Ideal for those seeking calm, shallow waters for swimming and relaxing.
 While coral is limited here, you’re guaranteed to have the beach to yourself.